 Description PIP Rank Fall to ground - e.g., slipped on ice while walking around truck; slipped on fuel spill 1 Fall on the same level - e.g., slipped while in trailer, fell on slippery substance in bay 2 Slips and trips while walking in yard, tripped due to things on the ground, bad housekeeping Slips and trips while on dock or ramp 4 Slipped/tripped on sidewalk, hole in the ground 5 PIP prioritizes injury types by ranking three important factors and averaging.
 The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss =, Highest medical contend by the symbols, when available. the type $ost = O$,
+Highest time-loss =, Highest medical contended with these symbols, when available.